Tilea Campaign Part 29

 Antonio Mugello’s letter continued

-On more than one occasion I have heard it voiced that this resurgence of the ratto uomo could spell the end of all civilisation in Tilea, for if this is a new offensive, then it has begun just as the whole peninsula lies exhausted and weakened by the ongoing war against the vampires, having only recently emerged from several conflicts – the War of the Princes, the scattering of Khurnag’s Waagh and a veritable battering at the hands of Boulderguts’ brutes.
-There simply might not be sufficient strength remaining in Tilea to resist the ratto uomo hordes.
-Fearful rumours are rife concerning what diseases they might already be spreading, who they are about to assassinate, and which foolish rulers they have lured into a false alliance?
-In Remas, the memory of arch-lector Ordini’s ignominious deal remains a scab upon the city’s reputation.
-Is it any surprise the Remans are openly asking which madman has called upon the verminkind’s aid, perhaps hoping to attain the upper hand in some petty squabble, to gain vengeance or to retrieve some lost power?
-Since time immemorial there have always been fools who believe they can benefit from such a foul alliance.
+On more than one occasion I have heard it voiced that this resurgence of the uomini ratto could spell the end of all civilisation in Tilea, for if this is a new offensive, then it has begun just as the whole peninsula lies exhausted and weakened by the ongoing war against the vampires, having only recently emerged from several conflicts – the War of the Princes, the scattering of Khurnag’s Waagh and a veritable battering at the hands of Boulderguts’ brutes.
+There simply might not be sufficient strength remaining in Tilea to resist the verminous hordes.
+Fearful rumours are rife concerning what diseases they might already be spreading, who they are about to assassinate, and which foolish rulers they have lured into a deceitful alliance?
+In Remas, the memory of Arch-Lector Ordini’s ignominious pact remains a scab upon the city’s reputation.
+Is it any surprise that the Remans are openly asking which madman has called upon the verminkind’s aid, perhaps hoping to attain the upper hand in some petty squabble, to gain vengeance over a particular enemy or to retrieve some lost power?
+Since time immemorial many a fool has believed he can benefit from such a foul alliance.

-I myself have heard a myriad of theories and list the following not merely to repeat malicious gossip nor to revel in rumour, but to give the mind of the people, as it may contain more than one kernel of truth.
-I will address some of the most likely first, in that they concern wicked powers who would feel no compunction at allying with the likes of the ratto oumo.
+I myself have heard myriad theories, and herein list the following not merely to repeat malicious gossip nor to revel in rumour, but to give the mind of the people, as such may contain more than one kernel of truth.
+I will address some of the most likely possibilities first, in that they concern wicked powers who would feel no compunction at allying with the likes of the oumini ratto.

 Have the Sartosans made an agreement of some sort?
-Would such sea dogs baulk at the idea of sharing the spoils with sewer rats, if not to do so could mean no spoils at all?
+Would such sea dogs baulk at the idea of sharing spoils with sewer rats, if not to do so could mean no spoils at all?
 The very fact that both appeared at one and the same time seems in itself to link them.
-Just as the Sartosans ravaged Luccini, the ratto uomo appeared skulking at new tunnel mouths, so that those in between could not know which way to look!
-If divided, we may well be more easily conquered or robbed.
+Just as the Sartosans ravaged Luccini, the uomini ratto appeared, skulking at new tunnel mouths, so that those in between could not know which way to turn!
+If any state’s forces are divided, it may well be more easily conquered or robbed.

-Has the vampire duchess, now hard-pressed by the gathering armies of Tilea, offered the ratto uomo some portion of the peninsula in return for luring away the armies currently threatening her?
-I do not pretend to know the mind of a vampire, and despite the noble trappings and haughty demeanour many adopt, I cannot dismiss the possibility that they might stoop so low as to bargain with verminkind.
+Has the vampire duchess, now hard-pressed by the gathering armies of Tilea, offered the uomini ratto some portion of the peninsula in return for luring away the armies currently threatening her?
+I do not pretend to know the mind of a vampire, and despite the noble trappings and haughty demeanour many adopt, I cannot dismiss the possibility that they could stoop so low as to bargain with verminkind.
 There seems to be no wickedness that vampires are not capable of, and thus only their evil pride might dissuade them.
-Much is known of Duchess Maria in life, but all we can know now is that in undeath she is surely not at all the same.
-Anyone who surrounds themselves with a putrid court of rotting corpses cannot be so particular as to refuse to meet with flea-ridden vermin.
+Much is known concerning the Duchess Maria in life, but all we can know now is that in undeath she is surely not the same.
+Anyone who surrounds themselves with a putrid court of rotting corpses cannot be so particular as to refuse to meet with verminkind.

-Several noblemen (of which there are not that many in Remas since the uprisings) have suggested that the VMC, ruled by greed alone, has signed a secret contract in which they carve up Tilea between themselves and the verminkind – the VMC to rule the south while the ratto-uomo ruin the north.
+Several noblemen (of which there are not so many in Remas, since the uprisings) have suggested that the VMC, ruled by greed alone, might have signed a secret contract in which they carve up Tilea between themselves and the rats – the VMC to rule the south while the uomini ratto ruin the north.
 I heard one signore say this would explain why the army of the VMC has marched north so leisurely, allowing itself to be easily distracted.
-It may well be to their advantage that Lord Alessio’s Portomaggioran and Reman army bears the brunt of the fight against the vampire duchess, for then both Portomaggiore and the Remas can be all the more easily subdued afterwards.
-Furthermore, claimed the nobleman, the real reason General Valckenburgh lifted the siege or Pavona was because he saw such a ruined realm as a waste of effort, and wanted to keep his army strong to defeat the weakened Portomaggioran and Reman armies, then to seize much richer realms instead.
-I can say that I saw real fear in the eyes of those who listened to this signore’s words, for all must have suddenly suspected the army of the VMC’s prolonged encampment at Remas was nothing more than an opportunity to rest and reconnoitre before seizing the city for themselves.
-Those fearful people had not Lord Lucca’s wise counsel to guide them, but of course, had I spoken my mind, then as a Verezzan rebutting a Reman gentleman, they would not have heard me.
+It may well be to their advantage that Lord Alessio’s Portomaggioran and Reman army bears the brunt of the fight against the vampire duchess, for then both Portomaggiore and Remas can be all the more easily subdued afterwards.
+Furthermore, claimed the nobleman, the real reason General Valckenburgh lifted the siege or Pavona was because he considered such a ruined realm a waste of effort, and wanted to keep his army strong to defeat the weakened Portomaggioran and Reman armies, thus seizing much richer realms instead.
+I can say that I saw real fear in the eyes of those who listened to this signore’s words, for all must have suddenly suspected the army of the VMC’s prolonged encampment at Remas was an opportunity to reconnoitre the realm before seizing it for themselves.
+Those fearful people had not Lord Lucca’s wise counsel to guide them, but of course, had I spoken my mind, being a Verezzan rebutting a Reman gentleman in Remas, none present would be be likely to agree with me.

-Mention of these Pavonans brings me to a matter I must address, but I would first have you know that I have attempted to consider this dispassionately, as would an entirely uninterested observer, despite the fact that it concerns the murderer of our beloved master.
+Mention of this Pavonan brings me to a matter I must address, but I would first have you know that I have attempted to consider this dispassionately, as would an entirely uninterested observer, despite the fact that it concerns the murderer of our beloved master.

 Mugello’s letter is continued after the following story …